 Why might I use Zoom?

 - Faculty can hold virtual office hours and invite remote guests into the classroom for a presentation.
-Students can meet online to chat and work on a group project.

 - Staff can work from home while keeping in touch and participating in staff meetings.